mezz64/docker-cameraproxy/README.md

 http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.`

-* `-p 8989` - the port sonarr webinterface
+* `-p 44456` - the port cameraproxy webinterface
+* `-p 44454` - the port cameraproxy websocket
 * `-v /config` - database and sonarr configs
-* `-v /tv` - location of TV library on disk
 * `-v /etc/localtime` for timesync - see [Localtime](#localtime) for important information
 * `-e TZ` for timezone information, Europe/London - see [Localtime](#localtime) for important information
 * `-e PGID` for for GroupID - see below for explanation
 * `-e PUID` for for UserID - see below for explanation

-It is based on ubuntu xenial with S6 overlay, for shell access whilst the container is running do `docker exec -it sonarr /bin/bash`.
+It is based on ubuntu xenial with S6 overlay, for shell access whilst the container is running do `docker exec -it cameraproxy /bin/bash`.

 ## Localtime